Erebus-3222/erebus-3222.github.io/docs/scripts/wilderness.md

 - [ ] Download and unzip the script
 - [ ] Ensure the script in your server.cfg
 - [ ] Configure the script
+- [ ] All items must be in the database!
+IMPORTANT!
 - [ ] Restart server